 Frank Suter retired and continued to live in Stoke Poges till his death on the 22nd October 1990.
 More information about Frank Suter Here

 John Suter retired and lived in Gerrards Cross with his wife Bobbie (who passed away on the 26th January 1990 at Great Missenden) until his death on September 11th 1998 a month before his 91st birthday More information about John Suter and the Uxbridge Rotary Club Here He became a director of Philip and Gráinne Suter's company Jeffrey Milner Ltd and assisted with the bookeeping.

-Ian Suter who had left the family business several years before 1978 had set up Ian Suter Fashions with his wife Christine (who passed away on 7th October 2005) had been a fashion buyer at Suters.
+Ian Suter who had left the family business in 1969 and had set up Ian Suter Fashions (later rebranded as Suters) with his wife Christine (who passed away on 7th October 2005) who had been a fashion buyer at Suters.
 They were based in Marlow and Wallingford and eventually retired to Spain.
 See Suters House Journal Spotlight June 1969 here and Suters Marlow and Wallingford

 Dick (Richard) Suter moved to Belgium and worked for Champion Spark Plug in Belgium, as Public Relations Manager for Europe, Africa and Middle East.
 He and his wife Ginny retired to the south of France and both died of cancer within six weeks of each other on the 21st March and 9th May 2013.

 Robert Suter continued in the retail business working for the John Lewis Partnership at Brent Cross, West London and High Wycombe until finally retiring in 2013.
 See also Anita Suter and Robert Suter's Memories of working at Suters Ltd

 Philip Suter became involved with the property business setting up Frank Farr & Sons residential lettings in 1984 and JNP's Lettings in 2001.
 With his wife Gráinne, they established jml Training Consultancy under the Jeffey Milner Ltd company and also became involved with online marketing for insurance products.

 Other Members of the Suter family who had worked for Suters Ltd